beforesemicolon/markup/docs/documentation/templating/values.md

 html`Fruits:
     <ul>
         ${fruits}
-    </ul>`.render(document.body)
+    </ul> `.render(document.body)

 // Fruits: <ul>&lt;li&gt;apple&lt;/li&gt;,&lt;li&gt;banana&lt;/li&gt;,&lt;li&gt;orange&lt;/li&gt;,&lt;li&gt;peach&lt;/li&gt;</ul>
 ```

 ### Functions

 Functions are first class citizens in Markup.
-It is used for reactivity and lazy evaluations and it is pretty much the secret behind Markup.
+It is used for reactivity and lazy evaluations and they are pretty much the secret behind Markup.

 Every function injected in the template is called and its value is rendered and tracked accordingly.